Happening-Community/requests-and-offers/documentation/specifications.md

 - **Profile Linking**: Profiles can be linked to organizations, requests, offers, and projects.
 - **Custom Holochain Zome**: A custom zome for managing user profiles within the application.

-### 4.1.1 AgentProfile Entity
+### 4.1.1 Profile Entity

-The `AgentProfile` entity represents the profile of an agent within the hAppenings.community.
+The `Profile` entity represents the profile of an agent within the hAppenings.community.
 An agent can be a single user or a device associated with a user, allowing for the sharing of profiles across multiple devices.
 This entity includes various fields to capture essential information about the agent, facilitating personalized experiences and targeted interactions within the community.

 ##### 4.1.1.1 Fields